LiYiTingTom/AI_finalProject/README.md

 # AI Final Project

 ## Algorithm
-- using Minimax alpha-beta pruning and add the effection of depth
+- Using Minimax alpha-beta pruning and add the effection of depth

 ## Feature
 - 3 game Modes (human-human, human-ai, ai-ai)